Phillies vs. Orioles MLB Betting Odds, Trends & Prediction

 Oriole Park at Camden Yards, Baltimore, MD

-As of this writing, our MLB Public Betting Page shows that 58% of bets are on the Orioles’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 52% of bets are on the Phillies’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Phillies vs. Orioles MLB Betting Trends